OptiComp/OptiComp/README.md

 - **Elapsed Time:** Total time taken for the algorithm to complete its task.
 - **Best Score:** The score, or evaluation result after completing the benchmark.
 - **Best Params:** Best parameters during benchmarking.
-- **History:** A list with the score for every step taken.
+- **Score history:** A list with the score for every step taken.
 This can be visualised as shown below.
+- **CPU and RAM history:** A list with the CPU and RAM usage during earch step.
+This can be used to get the average or peaks.

 #### Methods to visualise results
 ![alt text](https://github.com/OptiComp/OptiComp/blob/main/docs/Img/example_summary.png)